adbar/simplemma/README.md

 ### Advanced usage via classes

-*The following classes will be made available in the next version.
-To start using them, install the latest version from the git repository.
-The full docs are available [here](https://adbar.github.io/simplemma/)*

 The above described functions are suitable for simple usage, but it is possible to have more control by instantiating Simplemma classes and calling their methods instead.
 Lemmatization is handled by the